Oussamaosman02/genio/README.md

 ## About this project

-This is a open source project trying to have in one page all needed pages for developers of any kind, but more focus on web developers
+This is a open source project trying to have in one page all needed pages for developers of any kind, but more focus on web developers.

 ## Contribute